 • Invitations to native plant workshops, garden tours, seed exchanges, plants sales, and stewardship projects.

-• Certify your native plant yard with UT Extension to show how you are helping to keep our Tennessee communities healthy, naturally.
+• Certify your native plant yard with UT Extension.

 • Field trips, seminars, conferences, and courses on native plants.